livecomsjournal/livecomsjournal.github.io/_editorial_policies/01_bylaws.md

            b.
 Stated commitment to contributed to decision making and maintenance of LiveCoMS
            c.
 Candidates will be favored who have shown excellence in the review process, based on independent evaluations of the members of the editorial board, and who have a history of contributions to LiveCoMS
+           d.
+Diversity in career background, geographical perspectives, life experiences, and any other factors that are seen as beneficial to represent the broader community, provide fairness in decisions, and include a range of viewpoints.
+	   e.
+All members on the Editorial Board shall be selected in a fair, impartial, and confidential process without regard to race, nationality, religion, gender or gender identity, sexual orientation, or familial status.
        * Managing editors will be selected based on:
            a. all criteria outlined for associate editors, plus demonstrated excellence serving as an associate editor.